JekabsIlkens/JekabsIlkens/README.md

-## **Full-Stack Developer | Computer Science Graduate | Backend-Focused**
+## **Full-Stack Developer | Computer Science Graduate | Back-End-Focused**

-I am eager to apply my knowledge and skills to real-world challenges in tech.
-I have a strong problem-solving desire and genuine enthusiasm for learning and tackling new challenges.
+I have a strong problem-solving desire and genuine enthusiasm for learning and tackling new challenges. <br/>
 For me, criticism isn’t daunting - it’s an opportunity to learn, adapt, and become a stronger developer.
-My previous development experience has not only strengthened my technical skills but also deepened my understanding of delivering value to my team and the end-user through effective, scalable code.

 ## **Education**